 - Use it as a simple salad dressing with any mix of greens (it’s especially tasty with spring mixes, arugula, and romaine).

-- Peaches plus mozzarella plus tomatoes plus basil, drenched in balsamic reduction…can you tell I have a thing for Caprese flavors?
+- Peaches + mozzarella + tomatoes + basil, drenched in Balsamic Reduction…can you tell I have a thing for Caprese flavors?

-- Make this Asparagus & Gruyere Tart, and drizzle the balsamic on top.
+- Make this Ham and Cheese Frittata for brunch and drizzle the balsamic on top.

 - Make Balsamic Roasted Carrots as a holiday side dish.

-- Drizzle it over bruschetta for a simply gourmet appetizer.
+- Drizzle it over bruschetta for a simple gourmet appetizer.

 - Mix it into tomato sauces to pair with pasta.